 The kids were prolific in their work and I'm hopeful we'll be able to chop some of the pieces down for use as Christmas thank-you notes.

-Plan B(c): Couch For
+Plan B(c): Couch Fort

 Making a Couch Fort is a standard part of every day at our house, and as such doesn't warrant much mention here.
 I mostly included this to showcase Iris' no-pants, no-shirt, winter coat with flats outfit.
 It's like the racier, pantsless Ally Sheedy character they didn't dare script in an 80's movie.
 This was one of five distinctly different outfits that Iris sported today.